Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 #v(10pt)
 === Description
 #v(10pt)
-Evaluating an OpShin validator script using the `eval_uplc` command does not display runtime errors correctly.
-For example, calling the `eval_uplc` command with the example validator:
+Evaluating an OpShin validator script using the `eval_uplc` command doesn't display runtime errors correctly.
+For example, calling the `eval_uplc` command with the example validator

 ```python
 def validator(a: List[int]) -> None: